Hello,

 Just tried to go through the process via app and it was indeed difficult to find (and save) the T&C of device insurance.

-I’d reccomend that team should fix the T&C accesibility and also provide the T&C together with IPID - Insurance Product Information Document (that should come from insurance company), otherwise in my personal opinion the process is not entirely compliant with IDD - Insurance Distribution Directive.
+I’d reccomend that :r: team should fix the T&C accesibility and also provide the T&C together with IPID - Insurance Product Information Document (that should come from insurance company), otherwise in my personal opinion the process is not entirely compliant with IDD - Insurance Distribution Directive.